 In order to address the challenges, the next generation of high-performing posts will need to exhibit three core attributes critical for becoming or maintaining status as a high-performing business:

-Accenture's deep industry experience has shown that developing the right operating model is a key step in translating the strategy into a high-performance organization.
+Accenture's deep industry experience has shown that developing the right operating model is a key step in translating the strategy into a high-performance organisation.
 A transparent, simplified process architecture is a critical component; it drives the "noise" out of the business operating model.
 This noise manifests itself as inefficiencies and waste due to unnecessary complexity, exceptions and, ultimately, customer dissatisfaction.

 Accenture's High Performance Postal Industry Process Model is built upon our deep industry expertise and experience with posts and other related industries around the world.
 It enables Accenture to assist posts in addressing their unique challenges in a consistent way by: